 What Expenses Can Be Deducted?

-Most things you spend money on as an educator qualify for the deduction, provided that you bought them for use in your classroom and your school or teacher’s union has not reimbursed you for them.
-They must be “ordinary and necessary.”
-This means they're items commonly accepted and used in a classroom and your students benefited from them.
+Most things you spend money on as an educator qualify for the deduction, provided that you bought them for use in your classroom and your school or teacher’s union hasn't reimbursed you for them.
+The supplies must be “ordinary and necessary.”
+They're items that are commonly accepted and used in a classroom, and your students benefited from them.

 - Computer equipment, software, and services